When the Swift Compiler Deleted Code in Stdlib - A Note of Fixing the Eliminate Redundant Load Pass in Swift 6

 - Constructs a path representing how to derive the

-instruction's operand from its definition point in each step
+loadinstruction's operand from its definition point in each step

-The complexity arises with AutoreleasingUnsafeMutablePointer
+The complexity arises with AutoreleasingUnsafeMutablePointer's pointee

 getter implementation, which presents a non-trivial case for this escaping